NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events_past.md

 (29 April 2022, 9:00 - 13:00 CET)

-by many colleagues

-*additional resulting material coming soon*

 At this workshop the following has been presented ([slides](./presentations/2022-04-09-COSA-Workshop-introduction.pdf){target=_blank}):

 - Why you should consider to use the OpenStudyBuilder solution
 - Why we share OpenStudyBuilder as an open source project
 - Why you should consider to contribute to the OpenStudyBuilder solution

 Then we split into number of breakout sessions where a facilitator presented a focus area and demonstrate relevant functionalities in the OpenStudyBuilder tool and lead discussions.
 The group members could try these and then discuss and reflect.
-The goal for each breakout group had been to present a short overview of their reflections and recommendations within their focus area for everyone, where the outcome will be included soon
+The goal for each breakout group had been to present a short overview of their reflections and recommendations within their focus area for everyone.

 The following **breakout groups** had been defined: